 You’re prepared to get your hands dirty.
 You grab your butter spreader knife with your fork in your other hand and get ready for a meal.

 If you’re one of the majority of people, you certainly haven’t given much consideration to the knife you’re using and why.
+You can also read these Knife User Manuals for more information.

 Have you really considered why the market has so many different knives for multiple uses?